hkelly93/SmartKitchen/README.md

 * Harrison Kelly
     * Fixed bug where the scanner health was actually a different health.
     * Fixed bug where multiple alerts with the same message were being added.
+    * Added a way to restart the scanner.

 * Brian Day
     * installed raspberry pi in final case